Ali-RJ/DPDK-Tracing/Report2.md

 MAX_PKT_BURST is the number of packets that can be received in a burst.

-This array is used to store received packets. uint16_t nb_rx;
+pkts_burst is used to store received packets.

-Keeps track of the number of packets received.
+"uint16_t nb_rx" keeps track of the number of packets received.

 1. Receiving packages: